Create a Context Map

 Start a Silent Brainstorming on Perspectives

 Each member brainstorms up to 8 perspectives in regard to the challenge.
-Perspectives can be high-level and detailed.
+Perspectives can range from high-level to detailed.

-Team members present their perspectives to the team, while clustering them to the given 8 petals.
+Team members present their perspectives while clustering them to the given 8 petals.
 After everyone shares their perspectives, give each petal a name.

 Vote and Select Important Clusters